suncoast-devs/handbook/lessons/js-intro/lecture.md

 # Also statement based

-Like C# a TypeScript program is composed of a sequence of statements.
+Like C#, a TypeScript program is composed of a sequence of statements.

-Like a C# program, these statements may end with a semicolon, `;`.
+Like a C# program, these statements may end with a semicolon `;`.
 However, these are _optional_ in TypeScript, and we will code without them.

 Comments are the same as in C#, single lines with `//` and multiple lines with `/*` and `*/`.